Iasa-Global/btabok/pages/engagement_model/culture.md

 ## Culture Map

-The ITABoK follows the folks at strategyzer quite closely.
+The BTABoK follows the folks at strategyzer quite closely.
 They provide a Culture Map tool to help understand the dynamics and implementation of culture.

 ![image001](media/culture006.png)